najib-innovaj/ux-ui-notes/README.md

 ### Psychology of Diversity and Unconscious Bias

+- ***Stereotypes***: Beliefs we hold about the attributes or characteristics that other groups are likely to have.
+- ***Prejudice***: Negative feelings people have about other groups.
+It has to do all with the negative reaction.
+- ***Descriminations***:Treating people differently based on the group that thery from.
+Descrimination is what people do their behaviour and actions towards people.
 - ***Unconscious Bias :*** Favoring those who have similar interests or backgrounds can lead to unconscious bias in recruitment.
 For example, a hiring manager prefers a job applicant who grew up in the same city.